datastory/ebu-handout/index.md

 Journalists cybersecurity training and availability of relevant tools are now starting gain on importance as it’s critical to keep up with developing threats.

+At the same time our readers and listeners are facing cybercrime, too.
+So we are using knowledge gained in securing our reporters to explain basic concepts to our audience.

+We started with podcast series Cookies and continuing from basics to more advanced topics connected with surveilannce business models and challenges to our democracy brought by new online technologies.

 [The Crippling Ransomware Attack on a San Francisco NPR Member Station](https://www.kqed.org/futureofyou/436414/the-crippling-ransomware-attack-on-kqed-the-inside-story)

 [De: Suspected ransomware: “Cyber attack” on the Madsack publishing group](https://www.databreaches.net/de-suspected-ransomware-cyber-attack-on-the-madsack-publishing-group/)